HTML has links - PDF has Authentication

 (14) Operating controls must be properly marked to indicate the function of the controls in each position.

-(15) You must designate a competent person who must inspect the cranes and components daily when used, and periodically during use to make sure it is in safe operating condition.
+(15) A competent person must be designated, who must inspect the cranes and components daily when used, and periodically during use to make sure it is in safe operating condition.
 Any deficiencies that effect the safe operation of the crane must be repaired, or defective parts replaced, before continued use.

 (16) Before starting the engine, the operator must verify that all controls are in the proper starting position and that all personnel are in the clear.